DavidFarago/Leader-Election-Models-used-in-Improved-On-The-Fly-Livelock-Detection/README.md

 The PROMELA directory contains modified, unwound PROMELA models for various leader election algorithms:
 * for Dolev, Klawe & Rodeh, again progress was inserted and two instances unwound, with 9 and 10 nodes;
 * for the timing algorithm, progress was inserted and instances created that have between 4 and 9 nodes;
-* for round based ItaiRodeh with limited number of rounds, two unwinded instances with 6 and 9 nodes and a few injected NPcycle were created, either at a shallow or a deeper level.
+* for round based ItaiRodeh with limited number of rounds, two unwound instances with 6 and 9 nodes and a few injected NPcycle were created, either at a shallow or a deeper level.
 (Other protocols without a counter did not allow to inject NPCs only at a deeper level.)